 Ever finish a really stressful day craving a big hug?
 Same.
 Turns out, the reason this happens can all be chalked up to science.
-The “deep pressure touch” effect has been studied for decades as an answer to helping relieve anxiety.
-And, as research progresses, it’s now being tapped for insomnia as well as an ADHD and autism treatments also.
+The “deep pressure touch” (DPT) effect has been studied for decades as an answer to helping relieve anxiety.
+And, as research progresses, it’s now being tapped for insomnia as well as a way to help treat ADHD and autism.

-Although serotonin by itself produces relaxation, says Thompson, it can also be converted by the body into melatonin to help induce sleep.
+Although serotonin by itself can help you relax, Dr. Thompson says, it can also be converted by the body into melatonin to help induce sleep.
 So although once just known for their calming benefits in a professional setting, she suggests that weighted blankets are becoming increasingly popular for the reduction of both stress and insomnia.

 But don’t worry—it’s not like you’ll swaddle yourself in one and fall asleep in five seconds later.
-“The blankets are safe to use any time you wish to induce a relaxation—knowing that deep relaxation can lead to sleep, but it also doesn’t have to,” she explains.
-Sadly, there’s not yet a Snuggie version just yet.
+“The blankets are safe to use any time you wish to induce a relaxation—knowing that deep relaxation can lead to sleep, but it also doesn’t have to,” Dr. Thompson explains.
+Sadly, there’s not a Snuggie version just yet.

-Shop 6 weighted blankets worth the investment below.
+Shop 6 weighted blankets worth the investment here.

 Cozy AF Options

 Trick out your bedroom by figuring out the best bedding according to your zodiac sign.
 Also, try these three hacks to help you find the perfect temperature to fall asleep to.